President of Peru: History

-Pre-Columbian era
+Pre-Republican era

 The first state recognizable as such under current concepts in the central Andes was the Wari civilization, whose system of government has not yet been fully unraveled.
 Later, between the thirteenth century and the sixteenth century, the Inca civilization developed, whose State, based on the political management of reciprocity and alien to all European conceptions of then and now, had the Sapa Inca at its head.

 The modern Peruvian state is the heir of the Viceroyalty of Peru.
 In 1532, the Spanish conquerors arrived in the territory, imposed their dominion and managed to establish a Spanish dependency.
-This dependence began as governorships corresponding to the conquerors, with the title of Governor.
+This dependence began as governorships corresponding to the conquerors, with the title of "Governor".
 The Governorate of the New Toledo (Diego de Almagro) – which otherwise never consolidated – had as its capital the city of Cusco, the current historical capital of Peru.
 The Governorate of the New Castile (Francisco Pizarro) had as its capital the City of Kings, as Lima was also called initially and it was on this that the viceroyalty was instituted after the civil wars.

 In 1542, the Viceroyalty of Peru was established, whose government was held by the representative of the king of Spain (head of state) with the title of Viceroy of Peru (head of government).
 The true organizer of the viceregal state was Francisco de Toledo.
 This period had only two stages corresponding to the two Spanish dynasties, the houses of Habsburg and Bourbon, and lasted 282 years from its establishment in 1542 to the Capitulation of Ayacucho in 1824, despite the independence of Peru in 1821.

 José Fernando de Abascal was in charge of centralizing Spanish political and military power in Peru.
-His successors, the last viceroys of Peru were parallel to Jose de San Martin and his first successors.
+His successors, the last viceroys of Peru were parallel to José de San Martín and his first successors.
 Joaquín de la Pezuela and José de la Serna faced the liberating armies and the last of them signed the capitulation.
 Finally, Pío Tristán was the interim viceroy in charge of transferring power to the patriots.